DirectoryTree/ImapEngine/readme.md

 #### Address Handling

-To conveniently work with email addresses, the `Message` class includes methods that return addresses as instances of the `Address` class:
+To conveniently work with email addresses, the `Message` class includes methods that return addresses as instances of the `DirectoryTree\ImapEngine\Address` class:

 - `from()`: The sender’s address.
 - `sender()`: The actual sender (if different from "from").